Old Crow Bourbon Review

 Who'd like it

-People looking for a simple and effective bourbon, with a decent taste and even better price tag will flock to this.
+Those looking for a simple and effective bourbon, with a decent taste and even better price tag will flock to this.
 Additionally, if you are a fan of Jim Beam you’ll certainly like Old Crow, which uses the same process, mash bill, and yeast as Jim Beam.

 Who wouldn't like it